databus23/helm-diff/README.md

 ```
 $ helm diff rollback -h

-This command compares the laset manifests details of a named release
+This command compares the latest manifest details of a named release
 with specific revision values to rollback.

 It forecasts/visualizes changes, that a helm rollback could perform.